By Stella Joseph-Jarecki (Enquiries: stellamusicwriter.wordpress.com)

 The biggest tactic I have learnt from being in the situation of having many careers call my name, is deliberately not pushing a label on where I am at in my life.
 Whether I end up singing professionally, singing for fun, combining singing with other careers or not… Whatever happens, I am not forcing myself into a particular path.
 I am working on things which excite me, letting it happen and embracing the fact that I might end up experiencing quite a different career path than the one I first imagined for myself.
 I have learnt to sit with the discomfort of not knowing exactly how my career is going to look, or exactly how I am going to combine my skills.

 A NOTE FROM THE AUTHOR: I wrote the bulk of this article twelve months ago, before I had any inkling that I would create and edit an online music magazine after university.
 I have found it incredibly cathartic to embrace a ‘go with the flow’ attitude, and understand that things might happen at a completely different pace from what I originally imagined.
 If you are experiencing major doubts about your creative path, my biggest suggestion is to take things day by day.
-As scary as it might seem, try to grab the scary but exciting opportunities which come your way.
+As scary as it might seem, try to grab the exciting opportunities which come your way.